unoghub/VerificationOfficer/README.md

 These are one-off operations, start the executable without a command to run the bot

+Permissions listed as required under the commands aren't required after the command has run

 - `create_verification_message {channel_id}`: Sends the verification message in the given channel ID
     - Required permissions in `channel_id`:
         - View Channel